akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.8.x-2.9.x.md

 The Akka SSLConfig convenience and methods accepting it has been deprecated since Akka 2.6.0 and has been dropped.
 Usage should be replaced with directly creating a `javax.net.ssl.SSLEngine` using the JDK APIs.

+The dependency to `ssl-config-core` has been removed.
+If you need ssl-config for other reasons, such as running with older versions of Akka HTTP you can add the dependency to your build:

+@@dependency [Maven,sbt,Gradle] {
+group=com.typesafe
+artifact=ssl-config-core_$scala.binary.version$
+version="0.6.1"
+}